Disclaimer: I do not own Harry Potter.

 "And how do ya think he'll do it?"
 Angelina remarked from her place on the love seat.
 "Fly to the Ministry on a broom?"

 The other students snickered while Hermione huffed indignantly.
-"You don't know about him!"
+"You don't know him!"

 "Bu..Bu..but..he!"
-Hermione tried to protest but the prefect already turned her back to the girl.
+Hermione tried to protest but the Prefect already turned her back on the girl.

 Hermione dropped onto a lone chair, thinking of ways to catch the green-eyed boy red-handed.
 Until a voice interrupted her musings.

 "Hallucination," Ron Weasely declared as he adopted the expression of a wise man.
 "The first stage of Hallucination."

 "First stage of Hallucination," he repeated and parroted the words Harry said to him.
 "You think you heard something when you didn't hear anything."

 Hermione continued to blink in bafflement. "…just what?"